VictorCodebase/SRIS/ROADMAP.md

 - [x] Conduct market research on dyslexia awareness in Kenya
 - [x] Engage with educators, parents, and specialists
 - [x] Define AI functionalities and scope
-- [x] Establish partnerships with schools and organizations

 ---